Trip-ROMA: Self-Supervised Learning with Triplets and Random Mappings: Experiments

-\end{minipage} As have been explained in Section~\ref{section_triplet_loss_explanation}, the triplet-based cross-entropy loss (for binary classification) can be regarded as a supplementary to the standard triplet loss, both of which benefits the final performance of ROMA.
-From another perspective, the whole training phase can also be considered as a multi-task optimization process via triplet loss and cross-entropy loss, which improves the robustness of ROMA to some extent.
+\textbf{Batch size.} For contrastive SSL methods, \emph{e.g.,} SimCLR~\citep{chen2020simple}, the excellent performance is largely dependent on a large batch size, while the performance will suffer drops when batch size is reduced.
+In contrast, our Trip-ROMA is more robust to small batch sizes, like some non-contrastive SSL methods, \emph{e.g.,} SimSiam~\citep{chen2021exploring}.
+To empirically verify this point, we train Trip-ROMA on four datasets using different batch sizes from $64$ to $1024$.
+As seen in Fig.~\ref{fig3_b}, Trip-ROMA works very well with a small batch size on all datasets, especially on CIFAR-10 and CIFAR-100.
+When using a batch size of $128$ (or $256$), Trip-ROMA performs the best on STL-10 (or ImageNet-100).

-\textbf{Batch size.} For the contrastive SSL methods, such as SimCLR~\cite{chen2020simple} and MoCo~\cite{he2020momentum,chen2020improved}, the excellent performance is largely dependent on large batch sizes, while the performance will suffer drops when batch size is reduced.
-In contrast, our ROMA is able to be more robust to smaller batch size, like some non-contrastive SSL methods, \emph{e.g.,} SimSiam~\cite{chen2021exploring}.
-To empirically verify this point, we train our model of ROMA on four benchmark datasets using different batch sizes from $64$ to $1024$.
-As the batch size changes, the learning rate is adjusted by the equation of $LearningRate=BaseLearningRate \times BatchSize/256$.
-From Figure~\ref{fig:batch_size_effect}, we can observe that ROMA works very well with a small batch size on all four datasets, especially on CIFAR-10 and CIFAR-100.
-Moreover, when using a batch size of $128$, ROMA performs the best on STL-10 and ImageNet-100.
+In addition, to further verify the superiority on a small batch size of the proposed methods, we conduct an experiment on ImageNet-100 by using the same small batch size of $128$.
+From Table~7, we can see that SimCLR, MoCo v2 can maintain the results, but SimSiam will lose $1.03\%$ performance compared to their results in Table~\ref{table:sota_results_cmp}.
+In this sense, performance improvements of the proposed Trip and Trip-ROMA over these existing methods are robust and significant.

-\textbf{Random dimension.} The output dimension of the random projection matrix, \emph{i.e.,} the dimension of the random subspace, is also an important factor in our method.
+\textbf{Random dimension.} The output dimension of the random projection matrix, \emph{i.e.,} the dimension of the random subspace, is also an important factor in Trip-ROMA.
 Note that the feature dimension is usually set as $2048$ in the literature.
-Clearly, we can not only randomly project samples into a lower-dimensional subspace (\emph{e.g.,} $256$), but also project them into a higher-dimensional subspace (\emph{e.g.,} $8192$) or just maintain the dimension (\emph{i.e.,} $2048$).
+Clearly, we can not only randomly project samples into a lower-dimensional subspace (\emph{e.g.,} $256$), but also project them into a higher-dimensional subspace (\emph{e.g.,} $8192$).
 To systematically study the impacts of different random dimensions, we conduct experiments on four benchmark datasets by varying the random output dimensions.
-The results are shown in Figure~\ref{fig:random_dimension}.
+As seen in Fig.~\ref{fig3_c}, on different datasets, the impacts of output dimensions are relatively different.
+For example, on STL-10, a higher-dimensional projection performs better, but the difference is somewhat limited.
+In contrast, on CIFAR-100 and ImageNet-100, a 1024-dimensional projection performs the best.
+Intuitively, such an appropriate dimensionality reduction, \emph{i.e.,} 2048$\times$1024, could reduce some redundant features, benefitting the final performance.
+In general, a random projection matrix with the size of 2048$\times$1024 can obtain stable good results for Trip-ROMA.